 With roots in the Miller-Lux cattle empire of the 19th century, this expansive cattle and hay operation is located in the Malheur River basin of eastern Oregon near the small ranching community of Crane, an hour southeast of Burns, Oregon.
 The ranch encompasses 52,445± deeded acres and nearly 100,000 acres of Bureau of Land Management (BLM) land under grazing permit to the ranch.
-With an emphasis on premium beef production, the ranch currently runs 1,225± breeding cows plus bulls with capacity for 1,525± cows and produces excess hay on 1,500± acres, including 1,125± acres under nine center pivots.
+With an emphasis on premium beef production, the ranch runs 1,525± breeding cows plus bulls and produces excess hay on 1,500± acres, including 1,125± acres under nine center pivots.
 Abundant water features and improvements include reservoirs, year-round creeks and streams, irrigation and stock-water wells, springs, ponds, playas, and range developments.
 The ranch is modestly but practically improved with employee housing, equipment storage, barns, shop buildings, and cattle facilities including a 750-head permitted backgrounding lot.
 The ranch is home to an array of western wildlife and the owner is eligible to receive up to eight landowner preference tags to hunt elk and deer on the ranch.
 There are also strong populations of chukar and California quail, and the reservoirs offer excellent largemouth bass fishing.
 Hall and Hall’s management division has provided professional oversight of the ranch since 2008 and is available to work on behalf of a new owner to manage the ranch under a long-term arrangement or as part of a transition strategy.

 The 2,230± acre JMK Ranch unit of McEwen Ranch and Cattle Company, located 10 minutes north of Crane and consisting of 1,125± irrigated acres under nine center pivots, is available for purchase separately for $4,500,000.
 Please contact the Broker for more details on this separate offering.